We offer Pension Advice & Planning

 - Personal Pensions:

 A personal pension policy is for self-employed people or those who do not have a pension through their employment.
-It is most suitable for sole trader such as Tradesmen, Beauticians, Hairdresser, Solicitors, and Accountants etc who work for themselves.
+It is most suitable for sole traders such as Tradesmen, Beauticians, Hairdresser, Solicitors, and Accountants etc who work for themselves.

 - Occupational/Company Pensions: